-We all know that calcium is necessary for strong bones and teeth.
+We all know you need calcium for strong bones and teeth.
 What you may not know is that calcium is required for every cell of the body to function in a healthy way.
 Besides acting as a cellular cement for bones, calcium is used by nerves and muscles, and it also contributes to proper blood clotting.
-Here’s an overview of the good things calcium does for your body:
+Here’s an overview of where and why you need calcium:

 It’s best not to wait until you’re fifty-something to start preventing osteoporosis.
 Building stronger bones with a calcium-rich diet and weight-bearing exercise in your twenties and thirties is more likely to prevent osteoporosis than preventive measures in your fifties.

 Besides promoting healthy tooth enamel, calcium helps muscles.
 Muscles can cramp, and heart muscles can even fail, if these muscles are not supplied with just the right amount of calcium.
 Nerve impulses, the transmission of information between nerve fibers, will not function properly without just the right amount of calcium.
 For example, muscles twitch (called tetany) when the calcium supply to neuromuscular cells is insufficient.
 Calcium is one of the most vital minerals for optimal functioning of your entire body.

 How does calcium work